• Skip to main content

 PLEASE NOTE THAT YOUR RELATIONSHIP WITH FACEBOOK, TWITTER, GOOGLE, YELP, OR ANY OTHER THIRD-PARTY WEBSITE IS GOVERNED SOLELY BY YOUR AGREEMENT WITH SUCH THIRD-PARTY WEBSITE.

-When it comes to data collection privacy, it’s far better to be transparent and state that you don’t collect personal data than to arouse suspicion from website visitors — or a competitor trying to pull a “Gotcha!” — by saying not having a Privacy Page.
+When it comes to data collection privacy, it’s far better to be transparent and state that you don’t collect personal data than to arouse suspicion from website visitors — or a competitor trying to pull a “Gotcha!” — by saying you don’t have a Privacy Page.

 If You Have the Same Policy You’ve Had for Years

-Your Privacy Policy needs to be current to reflect the new law.
+Your Privacy Policy needs to be current to reflect any new laws.
 If you have a newsletter sign-up box on your website, make mention of this in your privacy policy and let your website visitors know that your email campaign program has its own policies.
-Same for links to your social media platforms, and analytic programs.
+You can link to their privacy policy pages.
+Same applies for links to your social media platforms, and analytic programs.

 Policies for your website that update when the laws change.